Buying a house with mold: What you need to know

 There are many risks associated with buying a house with mold problems.
 Understanding the risks can help you determine your next steps.

-The #1 risk of buying a house with mold is the toxicity to your family.
-Mold exposure can cause many health issues in humans, especially if there is black mold.
+The most significant risk of buying a house with mold is that mold exposure can cause health problems, especially if there is black mold.
 While not everyone is affected by mold exposure, those who are could have a severe reaction.

 Common symptoms of mold exposure include: